mozilla/MozDef/docs/source/benchmarking.rst

 Elasticsearch is the main backend component of MozDef.
 We strongly recommend you to have a 3+ nodes cluster to allow recovery and load balancing.
-During our tests, Elasticsearch recovered well after being hit too much.
+During our tests, Elasticsearch recovered well after being pushed to the limits of hardware, loosing and regaining nodes, and a variety of valid/invalid data.
+We provide the following scripts for you to use to test your own implementation.

 The scripts for Elasticsearch benchmarking are in `benchmarking/es/`.
 They use `nodejs`_ to allow asynchronous HTTP requests.